t5dgpg3vt9z58jv9/MICR_475/hw_6.md

 ###### Plot Comments

+-   This plot shows a lot of data but in a seemingly simple way without cluttering the figure.
 -   The meaning of F.O.C was mentioned in the paper but not directly in the figure caption.
 F.O.C is not a standard abbreviation.
 -   SEM was mentioned in the figure caption and is assumed to mean